Sign in

 Shankh Mitra (CEO & CIO) gave a 'resounding yes' that the SHOP portfolio's contribution will grow.
 He referenced a past letter to shareholders to explain his philosophy that volatility is not risk; the permanent loss of capital is.
 He stated the balance sheet is designed to handle the volatility inherent in owning SHOP assets.

-Omotayo Okusanya's questions to Healthpeak Properties Inc (DOC) leadership
+Omotayo Okusanya's questions to HEALTHPEAK PROPERTIES (DOC) leadership

-Omotayo Okusanya of Deutsche Bank AG asked about the process for assessing tenant cash burn, the reason for the sequential slowdown in CCRC same-store NOI growth, and the mix of new vs. renewal leasing in post-quarter activity.
+Omotayo Okusanya of Deutsche Bank asked about the process for assessing cash burn for smaller tenants and how many have less than a year of cash.
+He also sought to understand the sequential slowdown in CCRC same-store NOI growth and requested a new vs. renewal breakdown for post-Q2 leasing in the lab and MOB portfolios.

 Answer